EricJr69/Active-Directory/README.md

 ## UPDATE

-When reviewing this lab I discovered a new release of Ubuntu 23.10.1.
-So I decided to investigate if the issue of joining an AD domain was still present.
-The installation ended up being very straightforward and the ability to join an AD domain from set-up was a success.
-From there I backtracked and tried a newer version of Ubuntu 22.04.4 and discovered the AD issue still persists; however, my workaround still manages to connect to the AD domain.
-VMware was also utilized to recreate the lab and verify if any issues encountered might be been related to Virtual Box.
+During a review of this lab, I discovered a new release of Ubuntu 23.10.1 and investigated whether the issue of joining an AD domain still existed.
+The installation was straightforward, and joining an AD domain from setup was successful.
+I then tested a newer version of Ubuntu 22.04.4 and found that the AD issue persists, although my workaround still enables connection to the AD domain.
+Additionally, I utilized VMware to recreate the lab and verify that the issues encountered were not related to VirtualBox.

 ## Conclusion

-In this project, VirtualBox was used to create an integrated AD environment.
-The first VM was Windows Server 2019 that served as the DC, DHCP, and Active Directory populated with approximately 1000 users.
-Once the networking configurations were complete for the server, I then created three more VMs and connected them to an internal network using Active Directory.
-I found the initial setup for the Windows VM straightforward; however, I did encounter difficulties by adding the additional goal of connecting an Ubuntu 22.04.4 VM to Active Directory.
-After researching and testing I was able to find a solution that successfully fixed the problem and have created a project showing how AD can provide centralized management of user accounts, computers, and other network resources.
-On review I also discovered the release of Ubuntu 23.04.4 had fixed the issue of joing AD on set-up; however, the previous version still has the same difficulties.
+This project created an integrated AD environment using VirtualBox.
+The first VM, Windows Server 2019, served as the DC, DHCP, and Active Directory, populated with approximately 1000 users.
+After completing the server's networking configurations, I created three more VMs and connected them to an internal network using Active Directory.
+While the initial Windows VM setup was straightforward, I encountered difficulties connecting an Ubuntu 22.04.4 VM to Active Directory.
+After researching and testing, I found a solution that successfully fixed the problem, demonstrating how AD provides centralized management of user accounts, computers, and network resources.
+Upon review, I also discovered that Ubuntu 23.10.1 resolved the AD domain joining issue, whereas the previous version still requires a workaround.

 ![AD Computers](https://i.imgur.com/ur9L7kXl.png)
 ![DHCP Reservations](https://i.imgur.com/ur9L7kXl.png)